davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].

-In @fig:cross_sectionsc and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction
+In @fig:cross_sections c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction